Boom in Native American oil complicates Biden climate push

 Pipeline fight

 Yet tribes left out of the drilling boom have become outspoken against fossil fuels as climate change worsens.
-One is the Standing Rock Sioux about 100 miles (160 kilometers) to the south.
+One is the Standing Rock Sioux about 100 miles to the south.

 Home to the Dakota and Lakota nations, Standing Rock gained prominence during a months-long standoff between law enforcement and protesters, including tribal officials, who tried to shut down the Dakota Access Pipeline that carries Fort Berthold crude.

-Note: - Update: Navajo Police Department continues search for Ella Mae Begay